dhBxnny/Bxnny-Commissions/README.md

 This is a repository to show extended information about my bots programming services.

 ## Discord Server
-Interested in contacting me the fastest way?
-You should join my Discord Server [here!](https://discord.gg/YxmDQCy)
+If you want to contact me in the fastest way you can, you should join my Discord Server [here!](https://discord.gg/YxmDQCy)

 ## Website
 You can check my personal website clicking [here](http://www.bxnny.orgfree.com)